-Taro's internal control over financial reporting as of March 31, 2015, has been audited by Ziv Haft, a BDO Member Firm ("Ziv Haft"), an independent registered public accounting firm in Israel and a BDO Member Firm, as stated in their report, which is included under "Item 18 - Financial Statements" on Page F-3 of this Annual Report.
+Taro's internal control over financial reporting as of March 31, 2016, has been audited by Ziv Haft, a BDO Member Firm ("Ziv Haft"), an independent registered public accounting firm in Israel, as stated in their report, which is included under "Item 18 - Financial Statements" on Page F-3 of this 2016 Annual Report.

-There were no changes to Taro's internal control over financial reporting that occurred during the period covered by this Annual Report that have materially affected, or are reasonably likely to materially affect, Taro's internal control over financial reporting.
+There were no changes to Taro's internal control over financial reporting that occurred during the period covered by this 2016 Annual Report that have materially affected, or are reasonably likely to materially affect, Taro's internal control over financial reporting.